-In teaching children their duty towards others a catechism of right conduct would be of great use the money which belongs of right to his creditor.
-Is this right or wrong?
+In teaching children their duty towards others a catechism of right conduct would be of great use

 It is wrong, for we must be free from obligation before we can be generous.
 When we give alms, we do a meritorious act; but in paying our debts, we do what we are bound to do.